-My food philosophy is this: Eat whole foods (meaning the stuff that didn’t get assembled by machines).
-Eat natural fats, meat, and all the vegetables and fruit you can find (even the non organic ones).
+My food philosophy is simple: Eat whole foods (meaning the stuff that didn’t get assembled by machines).
+Eat natural fats, meat, and all the vegetables and fruit you can get your hands on (even the non organic ones).

 My own journey began in a suburban kitchen with an avocado-colored fridge.
 I would stand on a yellow chair, chin-clearing the counter, and stir coconut into wheat germ cake, while my mother guided her apprentice.

 As a 20-something however, this love of whole foods took a dangerous detour and I was obsessed with calories.
 The only “safe” foods were the fat-free, sugar-free kind.
 Artificial sweetener was nectar from the Gods and SnackWell fat-free Cookies (ah, the 90s) a miracle.
 And if a bowl of fat-free ice cream had the same calories as a piece of salmon, who would NOT choose the ice cream?!